The Rugby World Cup has entered the knockout stages with England still in the hunt to secure the trophy for the first time since 2003.

 When did England win the Rugby World Cup?

 2003.
 Yes, that’s right, Jonny Wilkinson’s stunning last-minute drop-goal against Australia took place 16 years ago.

 Captain Martin Johnson and head coach Clive Woodward lifted the trophy aloft after the narrow 20-17 victory.

 Jason Robinson scored England’s only try of the day, but Wilkinson was in top form to knock through four penalties and his iconic 100th-minute winner.

 When is the next Rugby World Cup?

-Once the tournament in Japan draws to a close, there will be a four-year break until the next tournament.
+Once the tournament in Japan draws to a close, there will be a four-year break until the next tournament in 2023.